OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:17

-They said to Him, “We have here only five loaves and two fish.”
+They responded, “We have here only five loaves and two fish.”

 ## Matthew 14:18